lowRISC/opentitan/hw/ip/pwrmgr/doc/_index.md

 This means the clocks and power are not always turned off, but are rather controlled by software configurations in {{< regref "CONTROL" >}} prior to low power entry .
 Once these steps are complete, the slow FSM transitions to a low power state and awaits a wake request, which can come either as an actual wakeup, or a reset event (for example always on watchdog expiration).

+#### Sparse FSM

+Since the slow FSM is sparsely encoded, it is possible for the FSM to end up in an undefined state if attacked.
+When this occurs, the slow FSM sends an `invalid` indication to the fast FSM and forcibly powers off and clamps everything.

+The clocks are kept on however to allow the fast FSM to operate if it is able to receive the `invalid` indication.
+The slow FSM does not recover from this state until the system is reset by POR.

 ## Fast Clock Domain FSM